 If you wonder what a Workout Finisher is, here is a great one that Mike took all of us trainers through in the morning Bootcamp.
 For me, it opened up my sweat glands and pushed my body into the burn zone.

 (No, that is not me breathing heavily in the video.)

 I look up to Mike; he has pushed me to take my fitness more seriously.
-This guy has a crazy good story and if he can change his life when it comes to nutrition, fitness and mind set, I can take my fitness more seriously and to the next level.
+This guy has a crazy good story, and if he can change his life when it comes to nutrition, fitness, and mindset, I can take my fitness more seriously and to the next level.

 How to Get EXACTLY What You Want in Life with Craig Ballantyne

 - Setting small goals leads to small action.